 How to optimize your crawl budget

 Google doesn’t always spider every page on a site instantly.
-In fact, sometimes, it can take weeks.
+Sometimes, it can take weeks.
 This might get in the way of your SEO efforts.
 Your newly optimized landing page might not get indexed.
 At that point, it’s time to optimize your crawl budget.
-We’ll discuss what a ‘crawl budget’ is and what you can do to optimize it in this article.
+In this article, we’ll discuss what a ‘crawl budget’ is and what you can do to optimize it.

 What is a crawl budget?

 Crawl budget is the number of pages Google will crawl on your site on any given day.
-This number varies slightly from day to day, but overall, it’s relatively stable.
-Google might crawl 6 pages on your site each day, it might crawl 5,000 pages, it might even crawl 4,000,000 pages every single day.
-The number of pages Google crawls, your ‘budget’, is generally determined by the size of your site, the ‘health’ of your site (how many errors Google encounters) and the number of links to your site.
-Some of these factors are things you can influence, we’ll get to that in a bit.
+This number varies slightly daily, but overall, it’s relatively stable.
+Google might crawl six pages on your site each day; it might crawl 5,000 pages; it might even crawl 4,000,000 pages every single day.
+The number of pages Google crawls, your ‘budget,’ is generally determined by the size of your site, the ‘health’ of your site (how many errors Google encounters), and the number of links to your site.
+Some of these factors are things you can influence; we’ll get to that in a bit.

 How does a crawler work?

 A crawler like Googlebot gets a list of URLs to crawl on a site.
 It goes through that list systematically.
-It grabs your robots.txt file every once in a while to make sure it’s still allowed to crawl each URL and then crawls the URLs one by one.
-Once a spider has crawled a URL and it has parsed the contents, it adds new URLs it has found on that page that it has to crawl back on the to-do list.
+It grabs your robots.txt file occasionally to ensure it’s still allowed to crawl each URL and then crawls the URLs individually.
+Once a spider has crawled a URL and parsed the contents, it adds new URLs found on that page that it has to crawl back on the to-do list.

 Read more: Bot traffic: What it is and why you should care about it »